josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 </CalloutPlusQuote>

-I would expect any web development course to cover the technical aspects of how the web works and how to author web code, including (though likely not limited to) HTML, CSS, and/or JavaScript.
+**I would expect any web development course to cover the technical aspects of how the web works and how to author web code**, including (though likely not limited to) HTML, CSS, and/or JavaScript.
 I would probably also expect it to at least touch on related considerations, like performance and accessibility.

 Most people, myself included, would very much _not_ expect a so-called web development course to _only_ cover prompting your way to a website by using an LLM.
 That would be widely considered misleading.
 (Not to mention a course with highly questionable value in the first place.)

 I taught web development for several years.
 When I say that, I don't think it crosses anyone's minds that I might mean I was teaching prompting.
 (I wasn't.)

-Just about anyone who showed up for a web developer conference would feel cheated if the only topic covered was prompting an LLM, or using LLM-based tools.
+**I might expect a web development conference to feature talks about LLMs, but I wouldn't expect that to be the only topic.** I'd feel the conference was misrepresenting itself if this were the case.

 People who might sign up for a web development newsletter would likely be miffed if that newsletter utterly omitted any mention of JavaScript, HTML, and CSS.